TaitoUnited/taito-cli/docs/manual/09-custom-plugins.md

 This is how you implement your own custom plugin:

-1. First create a directory that works as a taito-cli extension.
+1. First create a directory that works as a Taito CLI extension.
 It is basically a collection of plugins:

     ```
     my-extension/